fastai/tf-fit/README.md

 learn.fit(3, lr=3e-3, wd=0.4)
 ```

-Fit the model using [one cycle policy](https://docs.fast.ai/train.html#fit_one_cycle) with a cycle length of 10 using a discriminative learning rate.
+Fit the model using 1cycle policy with a cycle length of 10 using a discriminative learning rate.
 ```python
 learn.fit_one_cycle(10, max_lr=slice(6e-3, 3e-3))
 ```